Shafreen7kadhija/e-learning-website/README.md

 E-Learning Website

-A mini web-based learning platform developed as an academic project.
+A mini web-based e-learning platform developed as an academic project using HTML, CSS, JavaScript, Flask, and SQLite.
-Built using HTML, CSS, JavaScript, and backend scripting.
+The application provides user login functionality, subject-wise learning materials, sample question papers, and a feedback module.
-Includes user login, learning content, and basic interactivity.
+This project was created to understand basic full-stack web development concepts.